HaiderAltaf/CS6910_Assignment2/README.md

   code: device = torch.device('cuda' if torch.cuda.is_available() else 'cpu')

-### Arg parse

-created function __arg_parse()__ to pass the command line arguments.

-- Using argparse, I have define the arguments and options that my program accepts,
-- argparse will run the code, pass arguments from command line and automatically generate help messages.
-- __I have given the defaults values for all the arguments, so code can be run without passing any arguments.__

-Description of various command line arguments

-    --wandb_sweep : Do you want to sweep or not: Enter True or False.
-Default value is False.
-    --wandb_entity : Login username for wandb.
-Default is given but if you are already using wandb, you will be logged in automatically.
-    --wandb_project : name to initialize your run.
-No need to mention if you are just trying the code.
-    --data_augmentation : Data Augmentation: True or False --epochs : Number of Epochs: integer value --batch_size : Batch Size: integer value
-    --dense_layer : Dense Layer size: integer value --activation : Activation function: string value
-    --batch_normalisation : Batch Normalization in each layer: True or False

 ### Data Pre-processing:

 - Created a function named __data_pre_processing__ to upload the downloaded datasets(train and test).